-We are setting out to lower our cost of business, decrease our carbon footprint and reduce our waste.
+We have set out to lower our cost of business, decrease our carbon footprint and reduce our waste.
 Forget about climate change for a moment.
 This is about voting with our dollars to shape the world for the better.
 We just reap the added benefit of a healthier environment for our children, or friends, our fellow living beings.

 Besides, who wouldn’t like to lower their utility bills, or breath clean air and drink clean water?

-A fresh layer of insulation in the Silverton Memorial Municipal building, replacement of a 70 year old boiler and fresh lights have already set us on our path.
-But, there’s so much more we can do.
-Investment is an internal tax away.
+A fresh layer of insulation in the Silverton Memorial Municipal building, replacement of a 70 year old boiler and modern lights have already set us on our path.
+But, there’s so much more we have to do.

 High-efficiency HVAC.
 Underground.

 As one of our first sustainability projects, we installed a geothermal HVAC system.
 A geothermal system reduces the amount of energy used to heat and cool air by exchanging the temperature of air above ground with water pumped under ground.
 These systems pump water through underground wells where the Earth stays at a constant 55 degrees year round.
 They then circulate that water above ground to a heat exchanger so the HVAC system only has to heat or cool a few more degrees to make everyone cosy!
 Our friends at JM Mechanical helped us by drilling fourteen 350-foot-deep wells to make this magic happen.